 Growing sugarcanes encompasses about 200 countries which produce 1,324.6 million tons of refined sugar, six times that of sugar beet production.
 Growing sugarcanes is not solely produced for sugar and bio-fuel, however.
 Sugarcane plants are also grown for molasses, rum, soda, and cachaca, Brazilian’s national spirit.
 The remnants of sugarcane post pressing are called bagasse and are useful as a source of burnable fuel for heat and electricity.

 How to Grow Sugarcanes

 As sugarcanes are all hybrids, sugarcane planting is done using stalks garnered from a favorable species mother plant.
 These in turn sprout, creating clones which are genetically identical to the mother plant.
-Because the sugarcane plants are multi-species, using seeds for propagation would result in plants that differ from the mother plant; hence, vegetative propagation is utilized.
+Since the sugarcane plants are multi-species, using seeds for propagation would result in plants that differ from the mother plant, hence, vegetative propagation is utilized.

 Although interest in developing machinery to reduce labor costs has taken hold, generally speaking, hand planting takes place from late August to January.

 Sugarcane plant fields are replanted every two to four years.
 After the first year’s harvest, the second round of stalks, called a ratoon, begins to grow from the old.
 After each harvest of the sugarcane, the field is burned off until such time as production levels decline.
 At that time, the field will be plowed under and the ground prepared for a new crop of sugarcane plants.